Cactice/Constraint-loader/README.md

-This is a figma plugin developed for getting the constraints from figma project.
+This is a figma plugin developed for getting the constraints from a figma project.

 It is intended to be used with [salvage-guppies](https://github.com/Cactice/salvage-guppies)